Rex-noir/Todox/ReadMe.md

 # Todox

-## An application based todo application built using Laravel and React.
+## A project based todo application built using Laravel and React.

 ## Table of Contents